autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-waitset.md

 ## What is `rclcpp::WaitSet`

-As explained in [call take() method of Subscription object](./00-topic-message-handling/#call-take-method-of-subscription-object), `take()` method is irreversible.
+As explained in [call take() method of Subscription object](../00-topic-message-handling/#call-take-method-of-subscription-object), `take()` method is irreversible.
 Once `take()` method is executed, Subscription object state changes and undo can not be applied, therefore Subscription object can not be restored to previous state.
-You can use `rclcpp::WaitSet` to call `take()` after verifying there is a received message in Subscription Queue.
+You can use `rclcpp::WaitSet` in advance to call `take()` so that a message is received after verifying it is in Subscription Queue.
-Here is a sample code. `wait_set_.wait()` tells you that a message has already been received and can be obtained by `take()`.
+Here is a sample code in which `wait_set_.wait()` tells you that a message has already been received and can be obtained by `take()`.

 ```c++
       auto wait_result = wait_set_.wait(std::chrono::milliseconds(0));